 Stock in a company that leases out a hallway.

-What these C-suite pinheads seem unable to comprehend is that as all corporations pursued this idealized business plan in the aggregate, there were fewer and fewer consumers remaining who could buy the products of the other, downsizing, corporations.
-Most of the jobs of those employees (who were also consumers) were outsourced, or offshored, or simply eliminated.
+What these C-suite pinheads seem unable to comprehend is that as all corporations pursued this idealized business plan in the aggregate, there were fewer and fewer employees/customers remaining who could afford to buy the products of the other, downsizing, corporations.
+Most of the jobs of those employees/customers were outsourced, or offshored, or simply eliminated.

 When one drains the swamp, the ecosystem dies.

-To be sure, the ecosystem went on life support for awhile, riding on the back of the consumer debt that substituted for stagnant or falling incomes.
-But that joy ride came to an end in 2008, when the consumer finally hit the wall, unable to take on more debt with his or her ever-slimmer incomes.
+To be sure, the ecosystem went on life support for awhile, riding on the back of the household debt that substituted for stagnant or falling incomes.
+But that joy ride came to an end in 2008 when household debt finally hit the wall, unable to take on more debt with the ever-slimmer incomes still available.

 That wreck we now know as the “Global Financial Crisis,” which sounds better than the “Second Great Depression.”
 Technically, it was an economic depression, but didn’t feel like one since the U.S. Federal Reserve pursued historically unprecedented monetary loosening, a.k.a., “quantitative easing.”